LukeShirnia/out-of-memory/README.md

 <br />

 ### Example
-This example shows the output when NON oom has occured in the log file.
+This example shows the output when NO oom has occured in the log file.
 NO options were passed with the running of this script (Method 1 was used)

 ```
 ----------------------------------------